krispepper/530_2026_09_workshop/README.md

-**Step 1: You need to clone our repoistiory for git hub to grab the files you need**
+**Step 1: You need to clone our repository from git hub to grab the files you need**

 run the command below